Charles Heber Clark

 Charles Heber Clark (July 11, 1841 – August 10, 1915) was an American novelist and humorist.
 Most of his work was written under the pen name Max Adeler.
-Clark was also known by the pseudonym, John Quill.
+Clark was also known by the pseudonym John Quill.

 Biography

-Clark was born in Berlin, Maryland, the son of William J. Clark, an Episcopal clergyman whose abolitionist sympathies made short his stay in Southern parishes.
+Clark was born in Berlin, Maryland, the son of William J. Clark, an Episcopal clergyman whose abolitionist sympathies made his stay in Southern parishes short.
 Charles was educated at a school in Georgetown, D.C., and at the age of fifteen became an office boy in a Philadelphia commission house.
-During the American Civil War, he enlisted in the Union Army, and was discharged two years later at the close of the war.
+During the American Civil War, he enlisted in the Union Army.
+He was discharged two years later at the close of the war.
 He then became a reporter for The Philadelphia Inquirer, and within two months was promoted to editorial writer.
-Later he was dramatic and music critic of the Philadelphia Evening Bulletin, and an editorial writer on the North American.
-His was interested in economics, and he was a strong advocate of a high tariff.
+Later he was a dramatic and music critic of the Philadelphia Evening Bulletin, and an editorial writer on the North American.
+He was interested in economics, and he was a strong advocate of a high tariff.
 The bias led him to become editor and proprietor of the Textile Record, a founder and secretary of the Manufacturers' Club, and editor of its organ, the Manufacturer.
 Clark was also on the board of directors of the Johnson and Johnson medical supply company.
-He became independently wealthy through investments and retired from editorial work to his suburban home at Conshohocken, Pa.
-He was twice married, his first wife having been Clara Lukens; she died in 1895 and two years later he married Elizabeth Killé Clark, a "distant cousin."
+He became independently wealthy through investments and retired from editorial work to his suburban home in Conshohocken, Pa.
+He was twice married, his first wife having been Clara Lukens; she died in 1895.
+Two years later, he married Elizabeth Killé Clark, a "distant cousin."
 Clark was the sister of Walter Leighton Clark, an industrialist and founder of the Grand Central Art Galleries.